VerdommeMan/OT-AM/README.md

 This module handles the interaction between my other modules.
 You can add any object that it needs to track and it will give you onEnter/onLeave events and many more features.

-\#TODO: will be finished once it is fully released

 ## Download
 - from the release page
 - [link to roblox asset page](https://www.roblox.com/library/5692848707)